menu

 Demographics

-The population of Dillingham overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Dillingham, 22.51% have at least a bachelor's degree.
+The education level of Dillingham citizens is a little higher than the average for US cities and towns: 24.45% of adults in Dillingham have at least a bachelor's degree.

 Dillingham is an extremely ethnically-diverse city.
 The people who call Dillingham home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dillingham residents report their race to be Native American, followed by White.
 Important ancestries of people in Dillingham include German, Irish, English, European, and Australian.

 The most common language spoken in Dillingham is English.
-Other important languages spoken here include Native American languages and Spanish.
+Other important languages spoken here include Native American languages and Tagalog.

 Notable & Unique Neighborhood Characteristics